proguserr/StreamSchema/README.md

 ---

 ### **After Run – Spike history preserved**
-One minute after stopping the producer:
+One minute post producer stopped:
 - Dashboard flattened to baseline.
 - Previous spike history still visible in the latency panel for reference.